 - Short temper

 Though the different methods used to treat those that are dually diagnosed, the general process of treatment programs usually follows the same path.
-A client will start with medical detox, then go through either an inpatient or outpatient program, then finish off with aftercare and relapse prevention.
+A client will start with medical detox, then go through either an inpatient or outpatient program, then finish with aftercare and relapse prevention.

-Detox may include the tapering off of the previously addicted substance or substitute medications to ease a client out of addiction into full sobriety.
+A detox may include the tapering off of the previously addicted substance or substitute medications to ease a client out of addiction into full sobriety.
 Not only are medications effective, safer substitutes for previously addicted substances, but certain medications such as benzodiazepines are very useful in helping to treat the withdrawal symptoms associated with detox.

-After detox, a patient that has received a dual diagnosis will either be admitted to an outpatient or an inpatient treatment program.
+After detox, a patient that has received a dual diagnosis will either be admitted into an outpatient or an inpatient treatment program.
 Both are effective in treating dual diagnosis, and whether or not someone gets admitted into outpatient or inpatient depends on the severity of their dual diagnosis.

 Aftercare and Relapse Prevention

-Self-help and support groups are very effective in dealing with a dual diagnosis and dual diagnosis aftercare.
-12-step groups and outpatient programs have been shown as effective in relapse prevention and being around other alumni that have suffered addiction and mental health disorders as you have may easily give you the support you need to stay sober.
+Self-help and support groups are very effective in dealing with dual diagnosis and dual diagnosis aftercare.
+The 12-step groups and outpatient programs have been shown as effective in relapse prevention and being around other alumni that have suffered addiction and mental health disorders as you have may easily give you the support you need to stay sober.